 After reading this article and some practice, you should be a master hitcher.
 Here is how to secure a trailer coupler to a ball hitch, one of the most common ways to tow.

-What is a Trailer Ball Hitch and Coupler?
+What is a Trailer Ball Hitch?
+What is a Trailer Coupler?

 Let’s talk some terms, so you’re not confused right off the bat.
 There are two main components you will be working with: The ball hitch and the coupler.